 Thirdly, practice, practice, practice pleasant and easy-to-do techniques that arrest the hijackers and allow you to strengthen those PFC connections, build resilience and enjoy a long list of other reported benefits.

-In 5, one-hour weekly telephone or Skype sessions I can teach you how to undress your stress.
-Please email or call 604-507-9970 for information that does not include a high-pressured sales pitch.
+In five one-hour weekly telephone or Skype sessions I can teach you how to undress your stress.
+Please contact me for information that does not include a high-pressured sales pitch.

 Undress your stress, feel better - emotionally, mentally and physically.
 Oh, and that memory thing?
 That's better, too.